Architecture

 | Gateway | TypeScript / Fastify | API server, job orchestration, business logic |

-| Brain | Python / FastAPI | LLM analysis, embeddings, AI-powered relationship detection |
+| Brain | Python / FastAPI | LLM analysis, embeddings, relationship detection, tier classification, graph algorithms |

 | Connectors | TypeScript / MCP | Platform-specific integrations (Slack, Teams, Jira, GitHub, Linear) |